Everything you should consider when buying a children's bike and what makes woom bikes so special

 Which woom bike components make cycling so safe for children?

-Our specially developed steering limiter is a feature found on all of our bikes – from the smallest balance bike (woom 1) to the 16-inch bike (woom 3) – to help children ride in a straight line and prevent crashes caused by overturning the handlebars.
+Our specially developed steering limiter is a feature found on all of our bikes – from the smallest balance bike (woom ORIGINAL 1) to the 16-inch bike (woom ORIGINAL 3) – to help children ride in a straight line and prevent crashes caused by overturning the handlebars.
 These same models also feature rubber bumpers on the ends of the grips.
-Our smallest pedal bikes (woom 2 and 3) have a closed chain guard to stop fingers and trouser legs getting caught.
+Our smallest pedal bikes (woom ORIGINAL 2 and woom ORIGINAL 3) have a closed chain guard to stop fingers and trouser legs getting caught.
 Our wide, grippy tyres give your child maximum grip at all times – whether they are riding on tarmac, gravel or a dirt track.
 To ensure optimal visibility even in low-light conditions, the tyres feature reflective stripes on the sides.
 The large platform pedals give your child good grip even in the wet.
 What's more, our stem is easy on the knees and has no screws sticking out, thereby helping to prevent injuries.
 To name just a few examples! ;)

 Whilst we're on the subject of safety, it should go without saying that your child needs to wear a helmet that fits them well whenever they are out on their bike.
 Cycling gloves are another good idea as they protect your child's sensitive skin from being seriously damaged in the event of a crash.
 Just think – hands are often the first part of the body to come into contact with the ground when people fall off their bike.